-Shoulder arthritis usually does not develop without obvious causes, unlike arthritis of the joints of the lower extremity.
-The arm joint, despite its high mobility, does not wear out with age, since it does not have to support the weight of the human body.
-Shoulder arthritis occurs much less frequently than coxarthrosis and gonarthrosis, and conservative methods or joint replacement surgery is often sufficient for the treatment.
+Shoulder arthritis usually does not develop without obvious causes, unlike arthritis of the joints of the lower extremities.
+The arm joint, despite its high mobility, does not wear out with years, since it does not have to support the weight of the human body.
+Shoulder arthritis occurs much less frequently than coxarthrosis and gonarthrosis.
+Conservative methods or joint replacement surgery are often sufficient for the treatment.
 Sometimes doctors have to resort to joint replacement surgery.

 Shoulder arthritis can be primary and secondary.
 The primary one develops as an independent disease, and the secondary one complicates other pathologies.

 According to the causes of development, primary shoulder arthritis can be: